goharbor/community/proposals/new/multi-arch.md

 3. Add a Makefile (which can be called when performing github actions) to achieve such as overwriting adapter.sh or other functions

+4. Add Dockerfile if necessary

-4. Add github action files to maintain the build and test in them.
+5. Add github action files to maintain the build and test in them.
 The content of the github action should be modified based on the upstream github action, but it should be kept in sync at all times

 ### Test